“Treat all your secondary characters like they think the book’s about them.” – Jocelyn Hughs

 Reading Assignments:

-11.)
+12.)
 Writing With Color – by Colette, Alice, Jessica, & Lesya (A blog dedicated to writing and resources centered on racial & ethnic diversity.
 We share writing advice, guides, book recs, and more.
 The link here takes you to their FAQ page.
-Read that for what you need, and see their guidelines for asking other questions if you have them.)
+Read that for what you need, and see their guidelines for asking other questions if you have them.
+See the next article link for more!)

 __________________________________________________